asimhafeezz/leroku/README.md

 # Leroku React App

-A template created with styled-components in react js.
+A web UI built using styled-components in react js.

 ## Available Scripts